jeremymailen/nebula/README.md

 # Nebula - Example Kotlin / Java Spring Boot Service

-Demonstrates how Kotlin beautifies developing in the Java ecosystem.
+Demonstrates how Kotlin improves developing in the Java ecosystem.

-It enhances productivity while maintaining complete interoperability with Java and the best frameworks and tooling.
+This project goes beyond the typical demo to answer what it might look like to build a Java ecosystem service in Kotlin which leverages popular frameworks and tools:
+- Spring Boot and Spring MVC
+- JUnit and Mockito
+- Gradle and Docker

+Objective is to demonstrate not only compatibility but more concise, safe, and expressive code.
+Caveat: I'm just learning Kotlin.

 ## Setup

+Assuming an OSX development environment.
+Reasonable equivalents available on Linux and Windows.

 Install necessary tooling via `brew`: